outsidenote/eventualize/docs/learn-more/aggregates.md

 The combination of both need to be unique across the system.

 For example, you can define an aggregate of type `user` with an id of `john`.
-Now you can store all events that belong to the user "John" in that aggregates.
+Now you can store all events that belong to the user "John" in that aggregates.<br>
+Each stored event gets a **sequence id** which is just a incrementing integer that expresses the position of the event within the aggregate.

 <img src="../images/aggregate-example.png" width="500"/>